mcosovic/FactorGraph.jl/docs/src/man/output.md

 ---

-The `Inference` field contains the GBP algorithm results.
+The `ContinuousInference` field contains the GBP algorithm results.
 To describe the outputs, we will use the example shown below.
 ```julia-repl
 using FactorGraph